P-OEM/P-OEM/README.md

 * I never became an electrician, instead I took a path of more studying and burnt out during a 3D design year 😵 The silver lining was that I discovered blender, and it led me to open source, which again led me to a bachelor in IT-programming 👨‍💻

-* Today I'm one exam off from that degree (for now 📚✍️), with an appreciation for the effort that keep IT running and relevant, and a goal of making today's issues tomorrow's git history 📜
+* Today I'm one exam off from that degree (for now 📚✍️), with an appreciation for the many efforts that keep IT running and relevant, and a goal of making today's issues tomorrow's git history 📜

 [//]: # (site for guide on setup, and template code)
 [//]: # (https://github.com/vn7n24fzkq/github-profile-summary-cards)